cbk914/mass-testssl/README.md

 * Install testssl.sh by following the instructions on the GitHub repository: https://github.com/drwetter/testssl.sh
 * Save a list of IP addresses, ranges, and URLs to a text file (one per line) in the format "IP_ADDRESS_OR_URL[,IP_ADDRESS_OR_URL...]".
-* Run the Python script using the command
+* Run the script using the command:
-*

   python mass-testssl.py -f PATH_TO_IP_LIST_FILE

 Replace "PATH_TO_IP_LIST_FILE" with the path to the text file containing the list of IP addresses, ranges, and URLs.